 Cattail (Typha) rhizomes can be dug up in the winter months.
 The starchy roots can be scraped clean and chewed on raw but are better boiled.
 They have a bland taste with hints of potato or corn like flavor.
 You can break up the fibers (the more the better) and then soak it in water, and pour off the water carefully when a bunch of starch has settled on the bottom of the pan.
 Then dry the resulting flour.
 It will not act like wheat flour because it has no gluten in it to make things rise, but it can be used for flatbreads or mixed with gluten based flour to make baked goods you want to rise.

 Common Evening Primrose (Oenothera biennis) is a biennial herbaceous plant.
 The first year it makes a basal rosette and the second year it’ll grow a flowering stalk.
 Look for the red tinge in late winter on the leaves and the white central midrib.
 Use a trowel to dig up the root.
 Lightly scrape the dirt and outer skin on the root and you’ll see some red tinge up towards the top and a stringy woody core down the center.
 You can eat them raw or cook like a carrot.
 They have a touch of that peppery radish like heat when you eat them raw, less so in winter and early spring.
+It is a native plant so please pick sparingly with that conservation ethic or consider only as a survival resource.

 Other plants that I find locally in wintertime include Stinging Nettle, Purple Dead Nettle, Mountain Mint and garlic mustard.
 I’ll continue to update this post as I have more encounters with these plants and document my wintertime uses.